bitemyapp/teef/posts/2014-12-31-functional-education.md

 This is expressly an intermediate course, so I'm not docking points for not being an introduction.
 People should just know that it's more of a finishing course for people wanting to know practicalities and patterns in Haskell programming.

 The course has three labs then a final project.
-I don't have a lot to say about that.
-If it were up to me, there would be more, smaller exercises for demonstrating each topic but I don't think it's a serious issue.
-The labs seem quite forgiving, but I may have missed something.
+Smaller exercises were included in the in-person classes but I can't find any materials for them online, so self-learners seem to be out of luck there.

+The first two labs seem quite forgiving, then difficulty skyrockets on the final lab.

 ### Do I recommend it?